Escapement: Liquid-driven escapements

-However, none of these were true mechanical escapements, since they still depended on the flow of liquid through an orifice to measure time.
-For example, in Su Song's clock, water flowed into a container on a pivot.
-The escapement's role was to tip the container over each time it filled up, thus advancing the clock's wheels each time an equal quantity of water was measured out.
+However, none of these were true mechanical escapements, since they still depended on the flow of liquid through a hole to measure time.
+In these designs, a container tipped over each time it filled up, thus advancing the clock's wheels each time an equal quantity of water was measured out.
 The time between releases depended on the rate of flow, as do all liquid clocks.
-The rate of flow of a liquid through an orifice varies with temperature and viscosity changes, and decreases with pressure as the level of liquid in the source container drops.
-The development of mechanical clocks depended on the invention of an escapement which would allow a clock's movement to be controlled by an oscillating weight.
+The rate of flow of a liquid through a hole varies with temperature and viscosity changes and decreases with pressure as the level of liquid in the source container drops.
+The development of mechanical clocks depended on the invention of an escapement which would allow a clock's movement to be controlled by an oscillating weight, which would stay constant.